As Much as We Want to Return to the Old Normal, the New Normal Brings Some Opportunities That Didn’t Previously Exist.

 Yes, we have a great process.
 (I know.
 I’m biased, but I really believe in the Unstuck process because of the results we’ve seen in churches we’ve served.)
 But, going forward, we want to do everything we can to invest in our relationships and add so much value to pastors that they want to continue to extend the relationship…even though the “project” has been completed.
 One practical example of this shift will be our invoicing model.
 Rather than charging up front for the project our team will complete, we’re shifting to a monthly subscription that pastors can cancel at any time.

 That’s a glimpse of that’s coming next at The Unstuck Group.
 If you’re interested in learning more about the pivots we’re making to help pastors and church leaders like you, please don’t hesitate to reach out to us by phone, email or chat.
-In fact, we’d love to start a coaching relationship with you before the rest of the world has a chance to sign up.

 Now that I’ve given you a preview of what’s coming next at The Unstuck Group, I’ll shoot straight with you: